stockbal/abap-i18n-checker/README.md

 # abap-i18n-checker
 Tool to check UI5 repositories in an ABAP system for missing/incomplete i18n translations

 ## Check procedure
 Normally each UI5 app has at least 2 `i18n` files at a given path.
-The default file that is called `i18n.properties` and the language file of your default language, let' say _english_ `i18n_en.properties`.
+The default file that is called `i18n.properties` and the language file of your default language, let's say _english_ `i18n_en.properties`.
 If the app is translated into several other languages you will get an additional file for each language.
 Via the tools in this repository you can compare the status of a certain language file to your base `i18n` file to see if a key is missing in the target language or if the value for a key is equal to the one in the base file - which in most cases means that it is not translated.

 ## Package overview
 - **/src**